sigma67/ytmusicapi/docs/source/setup.rst

     - Go to the developer tools (Ctrl-Shift-I) and find an authenticated POST request.
 You can filter for /browse to easily find a suitable request.
     - Copy the request headers (right click > copy > copy request headers)

-Now call :py:func:`YTMusic.setup()` and paste the request headers and it will create configuration file in the correct format in the current directory.
+Now call :py:func:`YTMusic.setup` with the parameter ``filepath=headers_auth.json`` and paste the request headers to the terminal input.
+If you don't want terminal interaction you can pass the request headers with the ``headers_raw`` parameter.

+The function returns a JSON string with the credentials needed for :doc:`Usage <usage>`.
+Alternatively, if you passed the filepath parameter as described above, a file called ``headers_auth.json`` will be created in the current directory, which you can pass to ``YTMusic()`` for authentication.

+These credentials remain valid as long as your YTMusic browser session is valid (about 2 years unless you log out).

 Manual file creation
 --------------------